Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/snapshots.md

 ![](../../../assets/images/snap/5.png?classes=border,shadow)

 ## Create Volume from Snapshot
-To create a Volume from the selected Snapshot do the following:
+To create a Volume from the selected Snapshot, do the following:
 - identify Snapshot from which you want to create a Volume on the *Snapshots page*;
 - click on the **Actions** icon and select the **Create volume** in the list of available options;
 - fill in the form on the next opened *Create volume from snapshot window* and click on the CREATE icon: